 How Diwali Celebrated in Different Regions of India

-Let us see how this festival of lights is celebrated with great grandeur and excitement all over the country in the various different ways as mentioned below:
+Let us see how this festival of lights is celebrated with magnificent grandeur and excitement all over the country in different ways, as mentioned below:

 How is it celebrated?

 In North India, the celebrations of Diwali start with Dussehra, where Ramlila, a dramatic rendition of the story of the Ramayan is depicted.
 It continues for several nights ending with the defeat of Ravana (Evil) by Ram (Good).